FranxYao/Gumbel-CRF/readme.md

 ```bash
 nohup python main.py --model_name=latent_temp_crf_ar --grad_estimator=score_func --dataset=e2e --task=density --model_version=2.0.0.1 --gpu_id=2 --latent_vocab_size=20 --z_beta=1.05 --z_gamma=0 --z_b0=0.1 --z_overlap_logits=False --use_copy=False --use_src_info=False --num_epoch=60 --validate_start_epoch=0 --batch_size_train=100 --num_sample_nll=100 --x_lambd_start_epoch=10 --x_lambd_anneal_epoch=2 > ../log/latent_temp_crf_ar.2.0.0.1  2>&1 & tail -f ../log/latent_temp_crf_ar.2.0.0.1
 ```

+Parameters explained:
+* `z_b0`: the constant baseline.
+Although there are many papers discussing what different baselines for variance reduction, this simplest baseline is ironically effective in the most cases.
+So a suggested practice is also use a constant baseline.
+It also serves as a scaling factor of the reward to make the gradient numerically centered at a desired scale (otherwise some baselines would reduce the scale of the reward close to 0)
+* `z_beta`: the beta parameter, still important in this estimator.

 #### Text Modeling, PM-MRF